 This Grapefruit-Orange Avocado Salad is made with a base of pink grapefruit, Cara Cara and navel oranges.
-Fennel and red onion add lots of flavour!
-A Paleo, Whole30 and vegan winter citrus fruit salad!
+Thinly sliced fennel and red onion add lots of flavour!
+A Paleo, Whole30 and vegan winter citrus salad!

 This bright, cheerful Grapefruit-Orange Avocado Salad, bursting with Vitamin C, guarantees to help banish the winter blues.
 It might just help fight off a winter cold, too.